syedafridi529/portfolio-simple-website/README.md

 ## About

-This repository contains the code for my personal portfolio website, where I showcase my projects, skills, and provide a brief introduction about myself.
+This repository contains the code for my portfolio website, where I showcase my projects, and skills, and provide a brief introduction about myself.

 ## Pages